 Michael Popplewell is President of CSRA Probation Services, Inc..
 Mike grew up in Augusta, Georgia earning degrees in Criminal Justice and Psychology from Augusta College in 1979.
 In January 1980, he began a career as a probation officer with the Georgia Department of Offender Rehabilitation.
 He served in various capacities with the state of Georgia for 18 years.
 During his time with the state, Mike served as a field officer, transfer officer, circuit drug testing specialist, circuit public information officer, and started and supervised a circuit-wide intensive probation supervision program.

 In November 1997 Mike left the state of Georgia and founded a private probation company, CSRA (Central Savannah River Area) Probation Services, Inc. He began operations with a single office, one employee and six contracts.
 Within two years the company had five offices and serviced twenty-eight courts within a ten county area.
 In March of 2010 he purchased Georgia Corrections Corporation and most recently he acquired Pathways Community Corrections.
-Today, his companies provide probation services to 170 courts within a 46 county area from 37 offices.
+Today, his companies provide probation services to over 150 courts within a 46 county area from 37 offices.

 In addition to probation services, Mike provides consulting services to other agencies including directing the start-up of private probation services for a company in the state of Kentucky.
 Mike's companies also provides supporting services to courts around the state such as PreTrial Diversion Programs, Bond Supervision, Accountability Courts supervision, Electronic Monitoring (both SCRAM and GPS), and Drug and Alcohol testing programs.